sunnyrainS2/Exercise/Phishing_on_Mobile_Devices.md

 ## Phishing Attacks

 ## Risk Evaluation
+  An attack's plausibility is a combination of how prevalent the legitimate behavior is in real applications, and how accurately the attacker can copy the legitimate behavior.
+As the result of matching and evaluating each attack technique, of the 15 attacks, 8 mimic common legitimate behaviors and use highly accurate techniques.
+  --5.2 Targets

 ## Attack Prevention
   Here are some two solutions for the problems due to the absence of identity indicators.
   > 1. permanently dedicate some small portion of the screen to application identity.